hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 WidgetWeaver is an iOS 26 app for building WidgetKit widgets from a **typed widget specification** (“WidgetSpec”).

 - The iOS app creates/edits/saves widget designs (specs).
-- The Widget Extension reads a selected saved spec via the App Group boundary and renders it.
+- The Widget Extension reads a selected spec via the App Group boundary and renders it.
 - Specs are always **normalised/clamped** and have safe fallbacks, so the widget never crashes on bad data.

 WidgetWeaver supports both: